-Endurance offers six levels of coverage, and each plan comes with a free year of Endurance Elite Membership.
-This membership gives drivers perks like 24/7 roadside assistance, trip interruption coverage, members-only discounts and more.
+Endurance offers six levels of coverage, and each plan comes with a free year of Endurance Elite Benefits.
+This membership gives drivers perks like 24/7 roadside assistance, trip interruption coverage, total loss protection and more.

 Read more about this provider in our Endurance warranty review, and click below to get a free, no-obligation quote.